tlysamuel21/samueltly/README.md

 ---

-Thanks for visiting — I’m currently looking for **AI + climate-focused opportunities**, especially those aligned with environmental modeling, forecasting, or scientific data analysis.
+Thanks for visiting — I am open to opportunities in **scientific software engineering**, **numerical modelling**, and **environmental or geophysical applications**, especially roles that combine computation, data, and physical insight.